geopython/diving-into-pygeoapi/workshop/docker/README.md

 docker-compose up -d
 ```

-This will start two docker containers, one with our pygeoapi (reachable from the browser at this address) and one with Elasticsearch, which can be used as storage backend.
+This will start two docker containers, one with our pygeoapi (reachable from the browser at [this address](http://localhost:5000/)) and one with Elasticsearch (localhost:9200), which can be used as storage backend.

 To stop, without deleting the data stored on Elasticsearch, use the command: